-Christine Thomas Christine Thomas, a native of Arizona, graduated Magna Cum Laude from A.S.U. with a B.S. in Business Management and minors in both Latin American Studies and International Business.
+Christine Thomas, a native of Arizona, graduated Magna Cum Laude from A.S.U. with a B.S. in Business Management and minors in both Latin American Studies and International Business.
 Over the years, Christine studied wellness programs such as herbalism, nutrition and yoga.
 Now an ERYT500 advanced yoga instructor, she has experienced how transformational yoga has been in her personal life, and it is her passion to bring this to others.
 She is the founder of an on-site corporate yoga program aimed at empowering employees to embrace a healthier lifestyle and owner of Yoga Breeze Healing and Wellness Center in Cave Creek, AZ.
 It is her dream to inspire and empower others to live to their fullest potential.
-She believes Yoga (movement and stillness, meditation, breathwork) and mindful living is the key to such.
+She believes Yoga (movement and stillness, meditation, breathwork) and mindful living are the keys to such.
 “We have the ability to heal ourselves”, she says.
-Christine continues to deepen her knowledge through teaching, workshops, and intensive certification programs including Tai Chi, Chi Gung, Yoga Nidra and Yoga Therapy.
+Christine is the director and educator of 200-hr and 300-hr Yoga Teacher Training programs.
+She continues to deepen her knowledge through workshops, and intensive certification programs including Tai Chi, QiGong, Yoga Nidra and Yoga Therapy.

 Shanee began practicing yoga in 2005.
 She said, “I instantly loved how the practice aligns body, breath, and mind as a moving meditation.”
 Shanee completed her 200-hour training at Southwest Institute for Healing Arts as well as trained at the 500-hour level at Yoga Pura.
 “Yoga has opened the door to experience more freedom, balance, and peace in my life.
 It is a practice of love and compassion for ourselves and all beings.
 Yoga has transformed my life, it’s an honor and privilege to share the benefits yoga has given me.”